hwkerr/volley-app/README.md

 - PlayerSearchResults: Spinner goes forever if 0 results returned.
 Fix it by adding a timeout

 Misc
-- Upgrade navigation bar
+- Upgrade scrollbar
-    - currently just text links; could use bootstrap
+- Add x to search bars
 - Add responsive banners (or similar indicator) on a successful database action (save or delete) - already added loading spinner
 - Improve visuals on PlayerTool and EventTool
 - on all react-bootstrap imports, improve performance